How to write an accessibility statement

 If there were no issues found but you did not get the audit done by expert auditors including disabled testers then you should question the result.

-If you have a reasonably large number of issues (for example more than 10) it’s usually easier to make the initial list in a spreadsheet.
-You won’t publish this spreadsheet but it’s usually an easier format to discuss with your team.
+If you have a reasonably large number of issues (for example more than 10) it's usually easier to make the list in a spreadsheet.
+You will not publish this spreadsheet but it's usually a useful format to discuss with your team.

 5. Add a plain language explanation to each issue